 - The second approach is using a two or three foot elevation for buildings, depending on their criticality.

 - Finally, it recommended preparing for a 500-year, or a 0.2% annual chance, flood.

 - The National Flood Insurance Program, initiated in 1968, is still based on the same standards now and is billions of dollars in debt.
-But communities have taken it into their own hands and are making higher standards on their own.
+But states and communities have taken it into their own hands and are making higher standards on their own.

-- The issue of risk exposure will be impacting the way municipalities are credit-rated, so these towns have to address sea level rise and flood risk.
+- The issue of risk exposure will be impacting the way municipalities are credit-rated, so these towns will have to address sea level rise and flood risk.